yasahi-hpc/Generative-EnKF/docs/simulation.md

 The detailed settings are defined in an input file stored in [cases/simulation](../cases/simulation).
 If the model works, a symbolic link `<case_name>` to `<out_dir>/<case_name>/imgs` will be created wherein the simulation results are stored.
 Both `<case_name>` and `<out_dir>` are set in the input file as described in the following.
-For LESs, we need to complete DNS run beforehand, which is used as Ground Truth.
+For OSSE, we need to complete DNS run beforehand, which is used as Ground Truth.

 | Run mode | Command | Explanation |
 | --- | --- | --- |